Skip to content

 Calculating CFM for Outdoor Hoods

-One of the primary differences between indoor and outdoor kitchens is the power and heat output of the cooking equipment.
-Outdoor grills and smokers typically have much higher British Thermal Unit (BTU) ratings compared to their indoor counterparts.
-BTUs measure the amount of heat output, and this elevated heat and fume production in an outdoor setting requires a more robust ventilation system.
+Outdoor grills and smokers typically have much higher **British Thermal Unit (BTU) ratings** compared to indoor equipment.
+This elevated heat and fume production requires a more robust ventilation system.

 Modern outdoor kitchen with a stainless steel range hood, Napoleon grill, and green cushioned seating area overlooking a beautiful golf course view.